JustinLawrenceMS/scsvs/README.md

 outfile keyword on their RDS servers making all kinds of workarounds necessary.
 This workaround uses fputcsv.

+Of course, AWS still allows export in tab-delimited format.

 Not rocket science, but hopefully it helps someone.